 We all understand that young people are probably spending too much time in front of their screens.
 Thankfully, over recent years, less of this is in isolation and there’s now the option to socialise online with peers.
 But this also brings new pressures that the older generation may never see, let alone experience.
 A lack of likes is an online sleight, an unfollow can be the end of a friendship and a relationship isn’t official until it’s officially online.

 Many of the team learned their craft at Treehouse Company in Scotland – the former masters of treehouse design.
-Working with them, we helped build BeWILDerwood, the Curious Treehouse Adventure in Norfolk and we saw how exceptional design, when it was blended with outstanding play value, could create something magical – and that went on to win a THEA as the best new children’s attraction in the world.
+Working with them, we helped build a fabulous attraction in Norfolk and we saw how exceptional design, when it was blended with outstanding play value, could create something magical – and that went on to win a THEA as the best new children’s attraction in the world.

 In a recent book by the Sociologist Frank Furedi he describes a whole new generation as being ‘battery children’.
 He describes parents wrapping children in cotton wool so they are akin to battery hens living an indoor existence.